wp-plugins/quick-featured-images/README.txt

 * English
 * Spanish (Español), kindly drawn up by Andrew Kurtis from [www.webhostinghub.com](http://www.webhostinghub.com/)
+* Arabic (العربية), kindly drawn up by [Shadi AlZard](https://wordpress.org/support/profile/salzard)
 * German (Deutsch)

 Further translations are welcome.
 If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/support/plugin/quick-featured-images).

 = Your idea to improve the plugin is welcome =

-If you have any new idea for Quick Featured Images post your questions and ideas in the [support forum at wordpress.org](http://wordpress.org/support/plugin/quick-featured-images).
+If you have any new idea for this plugin post your questions and ideas in the [support forum at wordpress.org](http://wordpress.org/support/plugin/quick-featured-images).
 I will try to take a look and answer as soon as possible.

 = Support =